vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 3.6.
 The functions of the Platform, Services, including all scripts, content, individual elements and design of the Platform and Services are provided "as is".
 The Company does not provide any guarantees that the Platform, Services or their elements may be suitable for specific purposes of use.
 The Company cannot guarantee and does not promise any specific results from the use of the Platform, Services and their individual elements.

 ## 4\.
-CONDITIONS AND PROCEDURE FOR USE OF THE PLATFORM BY THE CUSTOMER
+Conditions and procedure for use of the Platform by the Customer

 4.1.
 To use the Platform, the Customer must register on the Platform and create an Account.
 When creating an Account on the Platform, the Customer, in a special window with fields, enters his login (his email address) and twice a password, and also confirms his agreement with this Agreement, the Platform's Privacy Policy and Applicable Rules.
 To confirm registration, a letter is sent to the e-mail address specified by the Customer, which contains a link to confirm the creation of an Account on the Platform.